 What is the difference between fine arts and visual arts?

-Fine arts and visual arts are often used interchangeably, but fine arts typically refer to traditional art forms, such as painting, sculpture, and printmaking, while visual arts can include a broader range of art forms, such as film, photography, and digital art.
+Fine arts and visual arts are often used interchangeably.
+Still, fine arts typically refer to traditional art forms, such as painting, sculpture, and printmaking.
+In contrast, visual arts can include a broader range of art forms, such as film, photography, and digital art.

 Are fine arts and visual arts the same thing?